igrishaev/pg2/README.md

 ~~~

 The `make-scope` function accepts a config map and returns a scope map.
 The
-scope map knows everything the state of migrations, namely: which of them have
+scope map knows everything about the state of migrations, namely: which of them
-been applied, what is the current migration, the table name, the resource path,
+have been applied, what is the current migration, the table name, the resource
-and more.
+path, and more.

 The function `create-migration-files` creates and returns a pair of empty SQL
 files.
 By default, the id is generated from the current date & time, and the